|

 the first thing lined up was the rear end housing.

-the reared would sit in the chassis, he made these super trick
+would sit in the chassis, he made these super trick mounting

-mounting plates to secure it.
-Those who have actually seen them
+plates to secure it.
+Those who have actually seen them think

 Show" cars of today.

-lined up and mounted, the engine (Donovan 417) was placed.
-This
+and mounted, the engine (Donovan 417) was placed.
+This doesn't

-doesn't show it, but a lot of machining was done on the block
+show it, but a lot of machining was done on the block to make

-to make it sit correctly in the car.
-Needless to say, it was
+it sit correctly in the car.
+Needless to say, it was not done

-not done with a die grinder.
-Every cut made on every part was
+with a die grinder.
+Every cut made on every part was done to

 One of a kind, custom